Bala Lake Railway: Narrow gauge

 By 1969 the track had been lifted.
 Reuse of the line as a narrow-gauge railway began when local engineer, George Barnes, saw the potential of the lakeside section for both local and tourist traffic.
 With the help of Tom Jones, then chairman of Merioneth County Council's Finance Committee, they established Rheilffordd Llyn Tegid Ltd, the first company in Wales to be registered exclusively in the Welsh language.

 Bala Lake Railway opened on 13 August 1972.
 In its first season, it operated a small industrial diesel engine with two open carriages on 1+1/2 mi of track between Llanuwchllyn and Pentrepiod.
 Extension work continued throughout this period with the help of local ex-British Rail employees.
 The line was extended to Llangower by the start of 1973.
 In 1975 the line reached a new temporary station at Pant-yr-hen-felin.
 The following year the line reached Bala (Llyn Tegid), now known as Bala (Penybont).
+On 6 July 1977 the remaining 2ft-foot-gauge rolling stock from the Long Eaton West Park Railway was relocated to the Bala Lake Railway.
 There were expansion plans to extend the line into Bala's town centre by 1981 but these plans were abandoned early in that year.

 The canopy at Llanuwchllyn was built in 1979 with supports which were made for the Cambrian Railways station at Pwllheli, but were relocated to Aberdovey in 1907 when Pwllheli station was moved.
 The stations along the line are: